DQN-Labs/aiw_soccer/README.md

 Have fun!

 The current crew: \
-Lead Dev: Din lokala programmerare \
+Lead Dev: Din lokala programmerare 🇸🇪\
-Assistant Dev: DQN Labs \
+Lead AI guy: DQN Labs 🇮🇳\
-3D Artist: Lyxn
+Lead 3d but also a little bit of coding guy: Lyxn 🇪🇬

 Game started development: June 12, 2025\